Raasay: 18th century

-Although Protestant, the MacLeods of Raasay supported Bonnie Prince Charlie in 1745.
-After the defeat at the Battle of Culloden, the Prince spent 2 days hiding from the British troops on Raasay and as a consequence of the island's support for the Jacobite cause the original Raasay House and many dwellings were burnt down by government troops.
+Although Protestant, the MacLeods of Raasay supported Bonnie Prince Charlie during and after the Jacobite rising of 1745.
+After the defeat at the Battle of Culloden, the Prince spent 2 days hiding from the British troops on Raasay.
 In conversation with Malcolm MacLeod of Raasay during his short stay on the island the Prince confided that although his life on the run was hard, he would rather live that way for ten years than be captured as he feared assassination.
 He seemed less aware of the risks his supporters ran.
 The atrocities perpetrated in the aftermath of Culloden were a shock to him.
 Of Cumberland he said: "Surely that man who calls himself a duke and pretends to be so great a general cannot be guilty of such cruelties.
 I cannot believe it."

+According to a 20 October 1752 letter to Robert Forbes by the Laird of Raasay, as a consequence of the island's support for the Jacobite cause and for having granted hospitality to the prince, the island was subjected to scorched earth tactics during two visits in July 1746 by troops of the Campbell of Argyll Militia under the command of General John Campbell and the Royal Navy crew of HMS Furnace under the command of Captain John Fergussone.
+One witness account states that the original Raasay House and many other dwellings were burnt down, all the islanders' livestock were confiscated and slaughtered, and two women were assaulted.
+The Laird was afterwards taken prisoner by Captain Fergussone, transported aboard the Furnace to London, and held aboard a prison hulk anchored in the River Thames.
+The Laird's allegations are also confirmed by a still extant letter from Captain Fergussone to his naval superior, Commodore Thomas Smith, and by a brief entry in the Furnaces ship's log, "Set Raasa Isle afire."

 In 1773 James Boswell and Samuel Johnson arrived on the island during their Hebridean tour.
 They visited Raasay House and Johnson wrote: